Romi45/gns3_20sur20/README.md

 If the `intent_file` specifies it, OSPF cost can be set in order to influence the routing by calling the `ospfconf_cost` function.

 #### Logs
-In order to avoid having to charge again the whole GNS3 project every time there is a change in a router configuration, we implemented logs.
-(Hippo)
+In order to affect changes of configuration in the `intent_file`, like a modification in an IPv6 address, we implemented logs.
+We keep track of the `intent_file` so that if there's a modification, we compare both the old and the new one, and then correct the change.

 #### Communities
 We also decided to implement BGP communities.
 (Jean)